Geada734/Steganography-Machine/README.md

 Magical stegonography machine usage:

-This script encodes a message contained in an image inside another image using the PIL libary for Python.
+This script encodes a message contained in an image inside another image using the PIL library for Python.

 All submitted images need to be multi-layer PNGs.

 Functions: